-If you register an account on our site, we will collect your name, email address, and sometimes a password.
-We collect this information either directly from you, via a form on our site, or by you granting us access to information held in a social media account.
+If you register an account on our site, we will collect your name and email address, either directly from you via the registration form, or through you granting us access to information held in a social media account.
 You also have the option of providing us with a telephone number via a form on our site.
 You may change these details at any time by visiting your Profile page within “My account” on our site.

 If you create auction content on our site (i.e. auction pages and auction items), you will typically create introductory content on the auction page describing the purpose of the auction, the auction terms and conditions and other related information.
 You may optionally display the contact details of the person responsible for handling enquiries from other users.
 Each auction item will typically include a description of the item, which may be written by you or copied from another source.
 The auction page and individual items will typically include several images uploaded by you.
 Subject to our User Agreement, you may include whatever information and images you choose, and this may include any type of personal data.
 This information is collected via forms in the auction administration section of our site.